Newsletter Signup

 Askatu Bakery by Liberated Foods

 It’s easy to fall in love with the passion and care behind Askatu Bakery by Liberated Foods.
 Washington’s only dedicated top nine allergen free retail bakery, Askatu is free from gluten, wheat, dairy, eggs, soy, peanuts, and other common allergens.
 They make a variety of baked goods, cookies, cakes, breads, and savory options for breakfast and lunch.
-An EnviroStar Platinum Certified business, Askatu uses organic and local produce and participates in the Too Good To Go app, an app that connects surplus food with buyers for a reduced cost.
+An EnviroStar-recognized business, Askatu uses organic and local produce and participates in the Too Good To Go app, an app that connects surplus food with buyers for a reduced cost.
 Try the $20 lunch special during SRW, with your choice of vegan mushroom lentil burger or Olsen Farm beef cheese burger, plus sweet potato fries.
+Askatu offers a few different donation options (at $5/10/15/20) to Give A Meal at checkout.
 Downtown.
 Lunch is $20.

 Bakescapade

-At pop-up panederia Bakescapade, conchas, pan dulces, and other goodies are “inspired by Mexican roots as well as childhood favorites, all of our products are a representation of our very own innovative culture,” says owner Karen Sandoval.
-Pan de Muerto season is upon us, and to grab yours during Seattle Restaurant Week, you’ll need to pre-order before they sell out!
-Location and menu TBD.
+At pop-up panaderia Bakescapade, conchas, pan dulces, and other goodies are “inspired by Mexican roots as well as childhood favorites, all of our products are a representation of our very own innovative culture,” says owner Karen Sandoval.
+Pan de Muerto season is upon us, and Sandoval is offering a special flight for Seattle Restaurant Week with flavors cafe de olla, ube cookies and cream, and guayaba matcha.
+Pickup at Cafe Calaveras, where you can pair your goodies with a drink.
+Scan the QR code on Bakescapade’s SRW menu to head to a donation site for Give A Meal.
+Yesler Terrace.
+Pan de Muerto flight for $35.

 ChuMinh Tofu & Vegan Deli

 Located on 12th and Jackson in Little Saigon, ChuMinh Tofu & Vegan Deli is one of the most beloved restaurants in the city, for their food as well as social impact.
 Their popular plant-based versions of Vietnamese staples like banh mi and pho, as well as a generous buffet, have a devoted following of vegans and omnivores alike.
 ChuMinh also distributes 200+ free meals every Sunday with the help of volunteers known as the “Eggrolls.”
 Chinatown-International District.
-Menu TBD..
+Lunch and dinner are $20, $35, $50, $65.

 ChuMinh Tofu Sandwiches and Coffee

 ChuMinh Tofu has a newer outpost on MLK Way South, south of their Chinatown-International District deli.
 Get your fill of bahn mi, coffee drinks, and a buffet.
-Brighton.
-Menu TBD.
+Columbia City.
+Lunch and dinner are $20, $35, $50, $65.